PiotrCenda/ai-constraint-programming/README.md

 # Constraint Programming: Modeling Techniques

-Laboratory created by Mateusz Ślażyński for Constraint Programming course at AGH University of Science and Technology in Kraków.
+Laboratory created by Mateusz Ślażyński @ AGH University of Science and Technology in Kraków.

 ## Lab Instructions

-All instructions are available via the project wiki.
+All instructions are available via [the project wiki](https://gitlab.com/agh-courses/2021-2022/artificial-intelligence/lab-03-cp-modeling-techniques/-/wikis/home).
-All files required to solve the assignments are already included in the repository.
+All files required to solve the assignments are already included in the repository:

 ## Setup

 * [ ] Make sure, you have a **private** group (you don't have to create a new one, if you have a nice one already)